-26A Recruiting persons to become member of declared organisation
+26A Recruiting persons to become member of declared organisation recruit includes counsel, procure, solicit, incite or induce.

 (1) A controlled member of a declared organisation who recruits another person to become a member of the organisation is guilty of an offence.